(largest planet in the solar system)

 fluid, mostly metallic hydrogen, thus conductive, providing

 the material for a dynamo and magnetic field.
-Its strong
+The resulting strong

 magnetic field creates a substantial radiation belt (analogous